You are here

 “Parents don’t seem to understand the importance of the follow-up exam.”—Deborah

 - Communicate accurately and carefully Parents need to be told plainly what their child’s screening results mean and why the follow-up examination is important.
 A flier or brochure, no matter how well written or designed, is not enough on its own: some parents may have difficulty reading it or comprehending certain medical terms.
 Or they may toss it away without a glance.
 Assign the "communicator" role to a designated staff person, making sure that parents are encouraged to ask questions.
 To further guarantee their understanding, have parents explain in their own words the next step they need to take and why.
-If you'd like to give parents something in writing at the end of the sit-down meeting, the NIDCD fact sheet What to Do if Your Baby’s Screening Reveals a Possible Hearing Problem is available at the NIDCD Web site.
+If you'd like to give parents something in writing at the end of the sit-down meeting, the NIDCD fact sheet Your Baby's Hearing Screening is available at the NIDCD Web site.

 - Be sensitive to cultural and other differences Your message can be filtered or even skewed by a number of factors, such as a parent’s culture, ethnicity, race, and socioeconomic background.
 For example, concepts that are generally accepted by some groups may be entirely unfamiliar to others.
 When communicating with parents, pay attention to these differences, and avoid using terms or expressions that may be easily misinterpreted.